stuerp/foo_vis_spectrum_analyzer/docs/README.md

 ### Transform page

-This page contains the controls to configure the Time to Frequency transform that the component will use to visualize the frequencies.
+This page contains the controls to configure the Time to Frequency domain transform that the component will use to visualize the frequencies.

+#### FFT vs. CQT

+Both FFT (Fast Fourier Transform) and CQT (Constant-Q Transform) convert audio from the time domain into the frequency domain, but they distribute frequency bins very differently.

+**FFT** divides the frequency range into equal-width frequency bins e.g. 20Hz, 40Hz, 60Hz, 80Hz, 100Hz ...
+The size of the frequency bins remains constant.

+##### Advantages

+- Fast and efficient
+- Excellent frequency accuracy at high frequencies
+- Industry standard for spectrum analyzers
+- Low CPU usage

+##### Disadvantages

+- Frequency resolution in the lower frequencies is limited.
+- Musical notes do not align naturally with bins.
+- Bass frequencies can appear compressed together.

+##### Recommended for most users

+- Traditional spectrum analyzers
+- Technical measurements
+- Real-time visualizations
+- General-purpose audio analysis

+**CQT** divides frequencies logarithmically, similar to musical pitch perception e.g. 20Hz, 40Hz, 80Hz, 160Hz, 320Hz, 640Hz ...
+The size of the frequency bins becomes larger as the frequency increases.

+Human hearing is approximately logarithmic.
+Each octave step doubles the frequency, but we perceive each doubling as the same musical distance.

+CQT looks better for music because:

+- it gives bass notes more detail.
+- Octaves are distributed evenly.
+- Harmonics form clearer patterns
+- Musical instruments appear more recognizable.

+##### Advantages

+- Higher resolution at low frequencies
+- Matches musical note spacing
+- More natural-looking audio visualizations
+- Better for harmonic and musical content

+##### Disadvantages

+- More computationally expensive
+- Lower precision at very high frequencies
+- More complex to configure

+#### Other methods

+- Sliding Windowed Infinite Fourier (SWIFT)
+- Analog-style

 #### Transform group

 `Method`

 Allows you to select the Time to Frequency domain transform.
 The following transforms are implemented:

-- Fast Fourier (FFT)
-- Constant-Q (CQT)
-- Sliding Windowed Infinite Fourier (SWIFT)
-- Analog-style

 `Window function`